 and Steve Camp before he turned into a first-rate, blowhard, asshole Calvinist.

-This list, BTW, is a great way to view my path through Christianity, from fundamentalism to the questions and doubts of musicians like Derrick Webb.
+This list, by the way, is a great way to view my path through Christianity, from Fundamentalism to the questions and doubts of musicians such as Derrick Webb.
 I still listen to Christian music from time to time.
 I don’t believe a word of it, but I do enjoy it, a relic from my past.
 Polly?
-Won’t touch the stuff…hates it!
+She won’t touch the stuff . . . hates it!
 I usually wait until she is at work to play it.

 Bruce Gerencser, 66, lives in rural Northwest Ohio with his wife of 45 years.
 He and his wife have six grown children and thirteen grandchildren.
 Bruce pastored Evangelical churches for twenty-five years in Ohio, Texas, and Michigan.
 Bruce left the ministry in 2005, and in 2008 he left Christianity.
 Bruce is now a humanist and an atheist.

 Your comments are welcome and appreciated.
 All first-time comments are moderated.
 Please read the commenting rules before commenting.

 You can email Bruce via the Contact Form.